kyshel/111/draft/doc.md

 - unify all the pic direction
 - try 3 slice technique
 - try auto detect tumor legacy way
+- wirte a loader that can multithread load, and multithread save , and has progress bar

 # done